hmreumann/argentina-airports/README.md

 - Feel free to contribute to this package.
 Any suggestion is welcome.

 # License
-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/license/mit/).
+This package is open-sourced software licensed under the [MIT license](https://opensource.org/license/mit/).